andybalaam/cell/lexing.md

 it ends this token, and starts another.
 So, for example `print(` becomes two
 tokens: the symbol `print` and the punctuation `(`.

+As the lexer creates tokens, it passes them on to the [parser](parsing.md).